mbernal-git/mbernal-git/README.md

 #### Trivia night flutter mobile app (private repository)

 The purpose of this project is to familiarize myself into a new technology (Flutter) developing mobile ready app.
 This project uses provider package for state management and trivia-api.
 Current features includes toggle dark mode, sound, and user able to review their score.
-This is a private repository hosted here in GitHub but I am willing to show the codebase or send the .apk file to employers.
+This is a private repository hosted here in GitHub but I am willing to show the codebase or send the .apk file upon request.
+The wireframe was created using Figma and inspired by Material design.

 ![v.1.2.0](trivia_ux_journey.gif)

+##### Sprint 1: completed

+1. Splash screen

+2. Category selection screen

+3. Difficulty selection screen

+4. Number of questions selection screen

+5. Question screen

+6. Results screen

+7. Review answers screen

+8. Menu screen

+9. Dark mode

+10. Toggle background music

+11. Reset trivia (app settings, trivia, navigator)

+##### Sprint 2 v.1.3.0 features includes(pending):

+1. timer mode - system will go to the next question without any user selection

+2. trivia maker - user can create their own trivia question and answers

+3. offline mode - system allows user to fetch trivia without internet connection

+4. user interaction sound effect

+5. responsive layout ***

+6. Icons for categories label